titaneric/titaneric.github.io/static/latex/resume.typ

           content: list(
             [Co-maintained internal Terraform provider #underline(link("https://engineering.linecorp.com/en/blog/terraform-for-verda", "terda")) and promoted Terraform adoption and advocacy at LINE Taiwan.
 ],
-            [Profiled and tuned the Loki log collector system, reducing storage overhead by 80% and maintaining query performance.
+            [Profiled and tuned the Loki log collector system, reducing storage overhead by *80%* and keeping query performance.
             ],
-            // [Introduced Grafana Agent and Faro SDK at LINE Taiwan, achieving end-to-end tracing and improving observability and issue resolution.], [Developed slack-based workflow automation framework and migrated pipelines to GitHub Action, improving operational cost and quality.], [Designed and built internal infra cost calculator, metrics snapshotter, and dashboards, providing cloud spending visibility and optimization.],
-            // [Analyzed the root cause of technical debt, and developed alternative solution to resolve it.
+            [Introduced Grafana Alloy and Faro SDK at LINE Taiwan, achieving end-to-end tracing and improving observability and issue resolution.], [Developed slack-based workflow automation framework and migrated pipelines to GitHub Action, improving operational cost and quality.], [Designed and built internal infra cost calculator, metrics snapshotter, and dashboards, providing cloud spending visibility and optimization.], [Analyzed the root cause of technical debt, and developed alternative solution to resolve it.
 Also helped sunsetting highly operational cost internal system.], ),
         ),
         subSection(